Bridget Moynahan: Personal life

 Moynahan lived with screenwriter Scott Rosenberg from 2001 to 2003.
-She dated NFL quarterback Tom Brady from 2004 until December 14, 2006.
-Her representative confirmed their split in a press release to People in December 2006, stating they had "amicably ended their three-year relationship."

-On February 18, 2007, Moynahan's representative confirmed to People that she was more than three months pregnant and that Brady was the father.
+She dated NFL quarterback Tom Brady from 2004 to 2006.
+On February 18, 2007, Moynahan's representative confirmed that she was more than three months pregnant and that Brady was the father.
 On August 22, 2007, she gave birth to their son.
-She and Brady have maintained a cordial relationship.

 In 2010, she moved from Pacific Palisades, California, to New York City when she was cast in Blue Bloods.
-She began dating director McG in late 2010.
+Moynahan was in a brief relationship with director McG in late 2010.